Let’s be real. You’re probably here because you’re in dire need of SAT reading tips.

 5. After you finish reading each passage, ask yourself “what is the main idea of this passage?”

 That’s right!
-I’ve saved the most important SAT reading strategy for last.
+We’ve saved the most important SAT reading strategy for last.

 All of the passages on the SAT, long or short, fictional or informational, have one thing in common—they all have a main idea.